localbetascreening/lbs/README.md

 # LBS

-LBS is a general framework for screening in high dimensional data.
+LBS offers a general framework for screening in high dimensional data.
 It can take advantage of multiple CPU cores to significantly accelerate the running time.

 ## Example